nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing person by name: `view person`

-The `view person` command allows you to view the details of a person whose name matches the given keywords in the exact order.
+Views the details of a specific person whose name exactly matches the given keywords.

 Format: `view person KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g. `john` will match `John`
 * The order of the keywords matters. e.g. `John Doe` will match `John Doe` but not `Doe John`
 * Only the **full name** is searched.
-* Only exact full-word matches will return a result.
-For example, `John` will not match `Johnny`.
+* Only full words will be matched. e.g. `John` will not match `Johnny`
-* Persons whose name matches all keywords exactly and in the correct order will be returned. e.g. `John` will not match `John Doe`
+* Persons matching all keywords exactly will be returned. e.g. `John Doe` will return `John Doe`

 Examples: